OmarHesham123/Intelligencia/README.md

 - Courses attribution to tutors
 - Upload/download documents
 - Lessons Request
-- Sharedboard between students and tutors.
+- Sharedboard between students and tutors
+- Q and A forum for students' questions
+- Rating system for tutors from students
 - Multi-language Platform
 - Aimation for interactive learning